 How to use:

-For use on hands, feet, and body (except face).
+For use on hands, feet, and body, or (gently) on the face.
 Scoop a small amount of scrub into wet hands.
-Apply to body (or hands/feet) and gently scrub in circular motions until most of sugar dissolves.
+Apply to area and scrub in circular motions until most of sugar dissolves.
 Wash off with warm water.

 Read here for essential oil safety for kids.